d3v11-2/Kali-Linux-Recon/README.md

 # Kali-Linux-Recon
-It is a combination of NahamSec BBHT and https://github.com/vitalysim/totalrecon Some are removed because they are already available in kali by default
+It is a combination of https://github.com/nahamsec/bbht and https://github.com/vitalysim/totalrecon Some are removed because they are already available in kali by default

 I recommend to run these commands before running install.sh because alot of repositories are go dependency.In case it is not installed the most tools will not install